tuan188/MGiGen/README.md

 ```

 ## 4. Create a initialize method for a class/struct:
-Copy the class/struct to the pasteboard then run the command:
+Copy the class/struct then run the command:

 ```
 $ igen init [-p]